Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Discussion and conclusions

-In section \ref{section:results_calibrated} we demonstrated that the apparent SNP in our reforecast dataset can be eliminated by application of an unbiased member-by-member calibration, which produces ensemble forecasts that exactly satisfy the climatological reliability and unbiased ensemble variance reliability conditions described in section \ref{section:reliability}.
-However, for the NAO, this is achieved through overfitting such that sample statistics from calibrated forecasts inherit the large sampling uncertainties present in the observations and thus exhibit unphysical variations with lead time.
-In addition, tropical-extratropical MJO teleconnections are very similar in calibrated and uncalibrated forecasts (\ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}).
-The quality of MJO teleconnections in these reforecasts seems to be independent of the presence or absence of an apparent SNP in the underlying index.
-Based on this evaluation we conclude that improvements in the representation tropical-extratropical teleconnections may be important for future advances in subseasonal forecast skill, but such improvements are not necessarily a prerequisite for reliability or eliminating an apparent SNP in extratropical circulation indices.
+In section \ref{section:results_calibrated}, we demonstrated that SNP-like behaviour in daily mean data from our large-ensemble reforecasts could be eliminated by application of an unbiased member-by-member calibration, which produces ensemble forecasts that exactly satisfy the climatological reliability and unbiased ensemble variance reliability conditions described in section \ref{section:reliability}.
+However, for the NAO, this appeared to be achieved through overfitting such that sample statistics from calibrated forecasts inherited the large sampling uncertainties present in the observations and thus showed large variations with lead time.
+Consistent with this interpretation, we did not find strong evidence for a systematic underestimation of the magnitude of predictable signals (i.e. $\alpha > 1$) for any of the three circulation indices.
+For example, estimates of $\alpha$ for NAO forecasts varied substantially with lead time between values of $\sim$0.6 and $\sim$1.9 with large uncertainty estimates overlapping $\alpha=1$.
+In addition, tropical-extratropical MJO teleconnections were found to be very similar in calibrated and uncalibrated forecasts (figures \ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}).
+The representation of subseasonal MJO teleconnections in these reforecasts thus appeared independent of the presence or absence of SNP-like behaviour in the underlying dataset.
+Based on this evaluation, we infer that improvements in the representation of tropical-extratropical teleconnections may be important for future advances in subseasonal forecast skill, but such improvements are not a prerequisite for unconditional reliability averaged over all start dates or eliminating SNP-like behaviour in extratropical circulation indices at subseasonal lead times.